7/7/22

 amplified by extrinsic teeth stains is a huge

-incentive to stay on top of extrinsic stain
+on top of extrinsic stain

 removal by your favorite dental hygienist

-(yes, it’s possible to have a favorite!) and
+(yes, it’s possible to have a favorite!)

 commit to a tooth whitening regimen that